Paraben

 Parabens are organic compounds that are commonly used as preservatives in cosmetic and pharmaceutical products.
 They are esters of parahydroxybenzoic acid (also known as 4-hydroxybenzoic acid).

 Chemistry

-Structure and structure
+Structure

 Parabens are esters of para-hydroxybenzoic acid, from which the name is derived.
 Common parabens include methylparaben (E number E218), ethylparaben (E214), propylparaben (E216), butylparaben and heptylparaben (E209).
 Less common parabens include isobutylparaben, isopropylparaben, benzylparaben and their sodium salts.

 They are produced by the esterification of para-hydroxybenzoic acid with the appropriate alcohol, such as methanol, ethanol, or n-propanol. para-Hydroxybenzoic acid is in turn produced industrially from a modification of the Kolbe-Schmitt reaction, using potassium phenoxide and carbon dioxide.

 Biological mode of action

 Parabens are active against a broad spectrum of microorganisms.
 However, their antibacterial mode of action is not well understood.
 They are thought to act by disrupting membrane transport processes or by inhibiting synthesis of DNA and RNA or of some key enzymes, such as ATPases and phosphotransferases, in some bacterial species.
 Propylparaben is considered more active against more bacteria than methylparaben.
 The stronger antibacterial action of propylparaben may be due to its greater solubility in the bacterial membrane, which may allow it to reach cytoplasmic targets in greater concentrations.
 However, since a majority of the studies on the mechanism of action of parabens suggest that their antibacterial action is linked to the membrane, it is possible that its greater lipid solubility disrupts the lipid bilayer, thereby interfering with bacterial membrane transport processes and perhaps causing the leakage of intracellular constituents.